- 01. Essential IT Equipment

 - To improve staff productivity

-There are many different PC brands and some have a better reputation than others.
-A lot of people know that computers running Microsoft Windows are usually better for playing online but Apple is famous for graphic design.
+There are many different PC brands, and some have a better reputation than others.
+For example, a lot of people know that computers running Microsoft Windows are usually better for playing online, but Apple is famous for graphic design.
 If you travel a lot, you might want to take a lightweight MacBook over an Asus laptop, for example.
 The most common laptop brands include:

-The goal, when choosing computer components, is to find the best value for money.
-If you use your computer every day, you might want to favour quality components.
+The goal when choosing computer components is to find the best value for money.
+For example, if you use your computer every day, you might want to favor quality components.
 On the other hand, if you rarely use your computer, it's not worthwhile spending a fortune on it.

 For example, computers for professional use won't be of the same quality (or price) as those for personal use.
 This is normal because professionals demand more!

-For example, if you want to play games online, you'll want to focus on the processor (dual core or quad core?) and graphics cards: you'll want something like a 1.7GHz Intel Core i7 (or an Intel Core i5, at least).
-In terms of graphics, you probably will want at least 4gb of RAM.
-Of course, you'll want at least a Full HD screen, too.
+For example, if you want to play games online, you'll want to focus on the processor (dual-core or quad-core?) and graphics cards: you'll want something like a 1.7GHz Intel Core i7 (or an Intel Core i5, at least).
+In terms of graphics, you probably will want at least four GB of RAM.
+Finally, of course, you'll want at least a Full HD screen, too.

 Making Your Choice